 • Most accommodations, restaurants, and cafes, as well as the Town Hall, Civil Guard, and local shops.

-Depending on the route and starting location you choose, you will have some options or others.
-Often it will be a combination of plane, bus, train and even taxi.
-Of course, you can also arrive in your private car.
-If you are going to do the Camino de Santiago with us and want to know how to get to Sarria, how to get to Tui, or how to get to Roncesvalles, among other starting points, contact us and we will help you start your adventure.
+Depending on the route and starting location you choose, you will have different options.
+Often, it will be a combination of plane, bus, train, or even taxi.
+Of course, you can also arrive in your own car.
+Here are the most popular starting points:

 View all tours